JeremyCollinsMPI/Thesis-Supplementary-Materials/README.md

 additional_code/main.py: script for producing a dendrogram using the UPGMA algorithm

 **Chapter 4**
-analyses.txt: a transcription of data used in the chapter.
-model.py: main script for running permutation tests
+analyses.txt: a transcription of data used in the chapter, referencing recordings in https://zenodo.org/records/10677770 model.py: main script for running permutation tests
 dataframe.txt: dataframe of features
 demography.txt: demographic data for towns